equal8888/JSONtool/readme.md

 Again having hard time naming my projects. 😄

-what you can do is to type simple html and see it as a auto formatted JSON file format.
+what you can do is to type stuff and see it as a auto formatted json && Json+Base64 file format.
 Also can be previewed/seen on live-action inside the website with the help of pythonflask (Post method). please remember that POST is NOT idempotent method.
 <br>
 <br>
 html -->